Neon22/amberlight_animation/README.md

 To fix this you need to edit the Artwork.xml file inside the amb but only if you have this problem.
 (open a copy renamed from .amb to .zip.
 Artwork.xml is inside)

-- only fields and colour values are currently animated.
+- fields and colour values are currently animated.
-- turning on and off of colour values is not supported
+- turning on and off of colour values is not supported.
-- next version might support base,peak, etc changes
+- latest version supports base,peak, etc changes.

-Video here:
+Videos here:
 https://vimeo.com/154414010